 It is also possible to use the tank heaters enroute, i.e. while driving.
 With the control panel ON, turn on the tank heaters as described above.
 While the engine is running the control panel cannot be operated, however, the tank heater circuits will remain ON.

 Please note that the heating elements use a 12V supply.
-With the engine off, and if used without a mains hook up and charger operating, then leisure battery power consumption will be increased (see consumption table on page 63 for more information).
+With the engine off, and if used without a mains hook up and charger operating, then leisure battery power consumption will be increased (see 7.20 for more information).